Kurstch/discord-botly/README.md

 export const {
     // Must be exported by all modules execute,
-    // (Optional) checks wether execute can be called, returns a boolean
-    // For example, check wether user is admin before allowing to use `ban` command filter,
-    // (Optional) called when the `filter` function fails filterCallback,
     // (Required only for slash commands) Used only for slash commands commandData,
 }: BotlyModule<moduleType> = {